shouborno/RES-SE-ConvNet/README.md

 # Res-SE-ConvNet: A Deep Neural Network for Hypoxemia Severity Prediction for Hospital In-Patients Using Photoplethysmograph Signal
 Official repository for the paper "Res-SE-ConvNet: A Deep Neural Network for Hypoxemia Severity Prediction for Hospital In-Patients Using Photoplethysmograph Signal".
-Codes are coming soon.
+Please run `pip3 install -r requirements.txt` in a Python environment and then run `train.py`.

 ## [Paper][paper]
 [paper]: https://ieeexplore.ieee.org/document/9930756